 Unless you live in a desert climate that needs a humidifier with over-the-top power, the Levoit LV450CH is a good choice for humidifying larger rooms or for those that don't want to be frequently filling up a water tank.
 In our tests it fell a bit short of the much more expensive top performers when it came to humidifying power, but was still a significant step up from the smaller more economical models.
-Plus, it lists for just $60 and often sells for nearly half that, making it barely more costly than many models that are half the size.
+Plus, it is barely more costly than many models that are half the size.
 If the air in your home is particularly parched you may want to invest in the increased power of the Levoit LV600HH, but for many people trying to escape dry winters in otherwise humid environments the LV450CH strikes a perfect middle ground at an impressively low price.

 Levoit LV450CH Review